Brianna Ho Delott

 It’s an inside job of allowing ourselves to feel what we feel.
 We need to be able to recognize our emotions, tolerate the energy in a contained way and, from that place, make a choice if and how we want to share those emotions with the people who directly impacted us.

-As a trauma-informed spiritual counselor, I enjoy working with clients' anger because I see how it supports connection to their life force and wholeness, which has the power to shift lives.
+I enjoy working with clients' anger because I see how it supports connection to their life force and wholeness, which has the power to shift lives.
 But it’s often met with resistance.
 I hear things like, 'I don’t like anger'; ' I’ve already forgiven'; and so forth.
 They may even protect caregivers who abandoned or abused them with rationalizations like: ‘They had a tough childhood, too’; or ‘They served me so I could work through my karma.’

 Respectfully, I explain that my focus is on their psychobiology, sharing something I learned from Dr. Heller, that is, the important distinction between the emotion of anger (feeling the energy and protest) and the behavior of anger (often is seen as the acting out kind, such as screaming and hitting).
 No wonder many feel uncomfortable dealing with anger.
 Going to a default emotion like sadness or a state of anxiety might feel safer but can keep us stuck.
 We also may be afraid of losing love if we allow ourselves to feel what’s true for us.